camunda/camunda-docs/docs/self-managed/identity/user-guide/authorizations/managing-resource-authorizations.md

 :::tip
 Want to apply an authorization to a wide range of resources?
 We support a wildcard character `*` to match any resource.

-Please note that partial matching, for example `my-resource*`, is not supported.
+Partial matching, for example `my-resource*`, is not supported.
 :::

 4. Select the permissions you would like to assign, and click **Create**: